 Pr.
-Code Description In situations when speed commands are lost, the drive can be configured to operate in a specific mode: Set tting Function 0 None The speed command immediately becomes the operation frequency without any protection function.
+Code Description In situations when speed commands are lost, the drive can be configured to operate in a specific mode: Set ting Function 0 None The speed command immediately becomes the operation frequency without any protection function.
 Pr.12 Lost Cmd Mode 1 Free-Run The drive blocks output.
 The motor performs in free-run condition.
-FI.12 LOST CITIC MODE 2 Dec The motor decelerates and then stops at the time set at Pr.7 (Trip Dec Time).
+FI.
+12 LOST CITIC MODE 2 Dec The motor decelerates and then stops at the time set at Pr.7 (Trip Dec Time).
 3 Hold Input The drive calculates the average input value for 10 seconds before the loss of the speed command and uses it as the speed reference.
 4 Hold Output The drive calculates the average output value for 10 seconds before the loss of the speed command and uses it as the speed reference.
 5 Lost Preset The drive operates at the frequency set at Pr.
 14 (Lost Preset F).
 Co onfigure the vo tage and decision time for speed command loss when using analog input.
-Setting Function Pr.15 AI Lost Level, Pr.13 Lst Cmd Time 0Half of x1signal is reduced to half of the initial value of the analog input set using the command (Frq code of Operation group) and it continues for the time (spidecision time) set at Pr.
+Setting Function Pr.15 AI Lost Level, Pr.13 Lst Cmd Time Based on the values set at In.8 and In.12, protective operation starts when a signal is reduced to half of the initial value of the analog input set using the command (Frq code of Operation group) and it continues for the time (spe decision time) set at Pr.
 13 (Lost Cmd Time).
-For example, set the speed code (V1) at the Frq code in the Operation group, and In.6 (V1 Polarity) to 0 (When the voltage input drops to less than half of the value set at In.8 (V1) Based on the values set at In.8 and In.12, protective operation starts when the input signal is reduced to half of the initial value of the analog input set using the speed command (Frq code of Operation group) and it continues for the time (speed loss decision time) set at Pr.
-13 (Lost Cmd Time).
-For example, set the speed command to 2 (V1) at the Frq code in the Operation group, and In.6 (V1 Polarity) to 0 (Unipolar).
-When the voltage input drops to less than half of the value set at In.8 (V1 Volt x 1), the protective function is activated.
-Below x1 The protective operation starts when the signal becomes smaller than th of the analog input set by the speed command and it continues for the sidecision time set at Pr.13 (Lost Cmd Time).
-Codes In.8 and In.12 are used standard values.
+For example, set the speed cor 2 (V1) at the Frq code in the Operation group, and In.6 (V1 Polarity) to 0 (U When the voltage input drops to less than half of the value set at In.8 (V1 V protective function is activated.
+1 Below x1 The protective operation starts when the signal becomes smaller than the initial value of the analog input set by the speed command and it continues for the speed loss decision time set at Pr.13 (Lost Cmd Time).
+Codes In.8 and In.12 are used to set the standard values.
 Pr.14 Operation frequency at speed command loss In situations where speed commands are lost, set the operation mode (Pr.12 Lost Cmd Mode) to 5 (Lost Preset).
 This operates the protection function and sets the frequency so that the operation can continue.